Contributing Gear Editor

 Total: 4.75/5

 Like most things at Patagonia, the Disperser Roll-Top pack is made with the environment in mind.
-It’s constructed from 87 percent recycled materials and is Fair Trade certified sewn.
-The 40L bag is water tight up to the roll-top enclosure and the hydrophobic back panel and shoulder straps don’t absorb or retain water.
+It’s constructed from 87 percent recycled materials and is Fair Trade-certified sewn.
+The 40L bag is water-tight up to the roll-top enclosure and the hydrophobic back panel and shoulder straps don’t absorb or retain water.
 The pack features an internal zippered pocket for stashing essentials.
 Padded, adjustable shoulder straps make the pack comfortable to carry and a chest and waist strap are helpful for heavier loads.
-The pack includes extra straps that easily allow you to hook on hiking polls or any extra items you may have.
-This pack seems very well made and if for some reason it were to get damaged, Patagonia’s repair policy is incredible so I know I can rely on it for years of surf adventures.
+The pack includes extra straps that easily allow you to hook on hiking poles or any extra items you may have.
+This pack seems very well made and if for some reason it were to get damaged, Patagonia’s repair policy is incredible so we know we can rely on it for years of surf adventures.

 Pros: Bottom compartment for “dirty” items, cinch straps.